sashaciocirlan/LSE---DS105L---Envision/docs/index.md

 </p>
 <br>

-📇 A function that will find an artist's spotify ID using Spotify API <br>
+📇 Here is a function that will find an artist’s Spotify ID using Spotify API.
+To get data about artists (like the audio features of their songs) you first need to get their artist ID.
+Rather than searching for this manually, this function does get the ID when the artist’s name is entered.  <br>
 <img width="423" alt="image" src="https://github.com/sashaciocirlan/LSE---DS105L---Envision/assets/127428021/30ed24db-fc78-4826-ab99-5e33280506bf">

-📇 A function that will find an artist's sonngs and adds it to a dataframe <br>
+📇 Here is a function that gathers the artist’s songs, albums, and release dates and outputs them.
+All that needs to be entered is the artist’s Spotify ID, then the function proceeds to get the information.
+The variable “trim_name” is used to make sure there are no duplicate albums being outputted.<br>
 <img width="452" alt="image" src="https://github.com/sashaciocirlan/LSE---DS105L---Envision/assets/127428021/9c66b91e-4054-4498-a4d7-53de3025e6ff">

-Rounding the audio feature average so the data is presentable and easier to understand
+When we calculated the average audio features for each artist the data came back messy.
+Each audio feature had results that had a variety of different decimal places.
+To make the data presentable and easy to read, each result was rounded to 3 decimal places.<br>
 <img width="452" alt="image" src="https://github.com/sashaciocirlan/LSE---DS105L---Envision/assets/127428021/936bb3af-aad8-4501-ba9d-e6885b87b7b4">